icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 ## Put the values in the `XML` files
-Once the value of the autocalibration is retrieved, just put it in the correspondant [`XML`](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/hardware/mechanicals) file.
+Once the value of the autocalibration is retrieved, just put it in the corresponding [`XML`](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/hardware/mechanicals) file.

-For the value retrieved above we need to modify hte `joint 0` column of [file](https://github.com/davidetome/robots-configuration/blob/master/iCubGenova09/hardware/mechanicals/right_leg-eb10-j0_1-mec.xml) and set `AutoCalibration` back to `0`:
+For the value retrieved above we need to modify the `joint 0` column of [file](https://github.com/davidetome/robots-configuration/blob/master/iCubGenova09/hardware/mechanicals/right_leg-eb10-j0_1-mec.xml) and set `AutoCalibration` back to `0`:

-The column order in the file follows the joint order in the file-name, in this case for `right_leg-eb10-j0_1-mec.xml` the first column is the `joint 0` and the second one is for `joint 1`.
+The column order in the file follows the joint order in the file-name; in the case of `right_leg-eb10-j0_1-mec.xml`, the first column is for `joint 0` and the second one is for `joint 1`.

 ```xml
 <group name="2FOC">